 5. Cavalier King Charles Spaniel

 This adorable tan and white small dog can be an excellent fit for those with busy lifestyles.
-With their small size, Cavalier King Charles Spaniels do not require a lot of daily exercises.
+With their small size, Cavalier King Charles Spaniels do not require a lot of daily exercise.
 They also do not bark much at home, making them a quiet home companion.
 While they do enjoy being on your lap and snuggling up, they are also independent in finding joy and happiness in life, even if you may not be around at that time.
 They are great for small apartments and families that have young kids due to their friendly and gentle personalities.

 6. Lhasa Apso